pinglainstitute/energy-gdp-emissions/README.md

 Building multivariate DL models.

 The models are multivariate versions from the baseline models: LSTM, Bi-directional LSTM, ED-LSTM, CNN

+`!
+To add`: Due to its small number of dataset, tuning hyperparameters with validation = 0.1 and its loss of mse was conducted.

+And the validation set was included in the training dataset.

 **Data prep and train workflow**: